 What happens if the weather is bad?

 Skydiving like most aviation sports is weather dependent.
-In accordance with BPA rules and regulations, our centres must operate within strict safety limits with regards to cloud cover and wind speeds.
+In accordance with BS rules and regulations, our centres must operate within strict safety limits with regards to cloud cover and wind speeds.
 If the weather is deemed unsuitable you will be given the opportunity to re-schedule your booking for another time at your convenience.
 We always advise customers to select their nearest skydiving centre just in case a repeat trip is required.
 Refunds are not given if the weather is unsuitable on the day.
 See terms and conditions page for more details.

 How long will I have to wait to jump on the day?
 Can you give me an exact time slot?